 Also known as the Buddha fruit, Monk Fruit is created by removing the seeds and skin of the fruit, collecting the juice produced from crushing it, which is then dried and converted to concentrated powder.

 While Monk Fruit does contain fructose and glucose, its intense sweetness (200-300 times sweeter than refined sugar) is actually from antioxidants called mogrosides and is the reason why Monk Fruit is considered healthy.
 Mogrosides have been studied for their antioxidant, anti-cancer, and even anti-diabetic properties.

-Allulose is a low calorie sugar found in very small amounts in nature in foods like wheat, maple syrup, figs, jackfruit, and raisins.
-The flavor and texture is very similar to table sugar, and so it is gaining popularity as a sugar alternative in food and beverages.
+Allulose is a low-calorie sugar found in very small amounts in nature in foods like wheat, maple syrup, figs, jackfruit, and raisins.
+The flavor and texture are very similar to table sugar, and so it is gaining popularity as a sugar alternative in food and beverages.

 Remember back when zero-calorie and artificial sweeteners were said to be the best thing since sliced bread?
 We got the likes of Aspartame, Acesulfame potassium, Equal, NutraSweet, Sucralose, and other artificial alternatives entering the market and making everyone think they’d finally solve all their weight problems one sachet at a time.